Wales win thriller over Scotland at Women's Rugby World Cup - WHIZ News

 “It’s heartbreak,” Scotland forward Rachel Malcolm said after the final whistle.
 “We got ourselves back into the game but not taking the points when we had them was critical.”

-Wales almost paid for indiscipline, having two players sin-binned in the second half but were saved by Bevin’s late kick.
+Wales almost paid for indiscipline, having two players sin-binned in the second half but were saved by Bevan’s late kick.

-“It was pretty stressful,” Bevin said.
+“It was pretty stressful,” Bevan said.
 “I backed myself to kick it.
 I’ve been kicking for a few months now and I backed myself.
 It’s a bit of redemption..”

 More AP rugby: https://apnews.com/hub/rugby and https://twitter.com/AP_Sports